FAQ

 This reflects a pattern: God moves toward the wounded, not away from them.

-Discerned by the Fruit It Produces
+Discerned By the Fruit It Produces

 Scripture also gives a clear way to discern whether something reflects God-through its fruit: